 3.4.6 SECURITY REQUIREMENT Employ the principle of least functionality by configuring organizational systems to provide only essential capabilities.

-ASSESSMENT OBJECTIVE Determine if, for an organizational system that processes, stores, or transmits CUI: 3.4.6[a] essential system capabilities are defined based on the principle of least functionality.
+ASSESSMENT OBJECTIVE Determine if:

+3.4.6[a] essential system capabilities are defined based on the principle of least functionality.
 3.4.6[b] the system is configured to provide only the defined essential capabilities.
 POTENTIA L ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Configuration management policy; configuration management plan; procedures addressing least functionality in the system; security plan; system design documentation; system configuration settings and associated documentation; security configuration checklists; other relevant documents or records].
 Interview: [SELECT FROM: Personnel with security configuration management responsibilities; personnel with information security responsibilities; system or network administrators].
-Test : [SELECT FROM: Organizational processes prohibiting or restricting functions, ports, protocols, or services; mechanisms implementing restrictions or prohibition of functions, ports, protocols, or services].
-SUPPLEMENTAL GUIDANCE FOR SECURITY REQUIREMENT 3.4.6
+Test : [SELECT FROM : Organizational processes prohibiting or restricting functions, ports, protocols, or services; mechanisms implementing restrictions or prohibition of functions, ports, protocols, or services].
+DISCUSSIO N ON SECURITY REQUIREMENT 3.4.6

 3.4.7 SECURITY REQUIREMENT Restrict, disable, or prevent the use of nonessential programs, functions, ports, protocols, and services.
-NT OBJECTIVE e if, for an organizational system that processes, stores, or transmits CUI: 3.4.7[a] essential programs are defined.
+ASSESSMENT OBJECTIVE Determine if: 3.4.7[a] essential programs are defined.
 3.4.7[b] the use of nonessential programs is defined.
 3.4.7[c] the use of nonessential programs is restricted, disabled, or prevented as defined.
 3.4.7[d] essential functions are defined.
 3.4.7[e] the use of nonessential functions is defined.
 3.4.7[f] the use of nonessential functions is restricted, disabled, or prevented as defined.
 3.4.7[g] essential ports are defined.
 3.4.7[h] the use of nonessential ports is defined.
 3.4.7[i] the use of nonessential ports is restricted, disabled, or prevented as defined.
 3.4.7[j] essential protocols are defined.
 3.4.7[k] the use of nonessential protocols is defined.
-3.4.7[I] the use of nonessential protocols is restricted, disabled, or prevented as defined.
+3.4.7[l] the use of nonessential protocols is restricted, disabled, or prevented as defined.
 3.4.7[m] essential services are defined.
 3.4.7[n] the use of nonessential services is defined.
 3.4.7[o] the use of nonessential services is restricted, disabled, or prevented as defined.
-POTENTIAL ASSESSMENT METHODS AND OBJECTS

-Examine: [SELECT FROM: Configuration management policy; procedures addressing least functionality in the system; configuration management plan; security plan; system design documentation; system configuration settings and associated documentation; specifications for preventing software program execution; security configuration checklists; documented reviews of programs, functions, ports, protocols, and/or services; change control records; system audit records; other relevant documents or records].
+Examine : [f L ASSESSMENT METHODS AND OBJECTS SELECT FROM: Configuration management policy; procedures addressing least functionality in the system; configuration management plan; security plan; system design documentation; system configuration settings and associated documentation; specifications for preventing software program execution; security configuration checklists; documented reviews of programs, functions, ports, protocols, and/or services; change control records; system audit logs and records; other relevant documents or records].
 Interview: [SELECT FROM: Personnel with responsibilities for reviewing programs, functions, ports, protocols, and services on the system; personnel with information security responsibilities; system or network administrators; system developers].

-Test: [SELECT FROM: Organizational processes for reviewing and disabling nonessential programs, functions, ports, protocols, or services; mechanisms implementing review and handling of nonessential programs, functions, ports, protocols, or services; organizational processes preventing program execution on the system; organizational processes for software program usage and restrictions; mechanisms supporting or implementing software program usage and restrictions; mechanisms preventing program execution on the system].
+Test: [SELECT FROM: Organizational processes for reviewing and disabling nonessential programs, functions, ports, protocols, or services; mechanisms implementing review and handling of nonessential programs, functions, ports, protocols, or services; organizational processes preventing program execution on the system; organizational processes for software program usage and restrictions; mechanisms supporting or implementing software program usage and restrictions; mechanisms program execution on the system].
+DISCUSSION ON SECURITY REQUIREMENT 3.4.7